- NOVA Studio

 Clients are asked to make donations to the NVCC Educational Foundation to help with expenses and scholarships for future design students, but are not required to do so.

 Ensembles from the Music Department perform pro bono for civic events throughout Northern Virginia.
-In the past, student and faculty musicians have performed at the 2012 Post-Election Conference, the Living Legends Annual Ceremony at the Patent and Trade Office and area retirement homes.
+In the past, student and faculty musicians have performed at NOVA Conferences, community organizations, libraries and area retirement homes.